 As you can probably guess, managing your movements in and around the kitchen is a key part of a winning pickleball strategy.

-Volleying – hitting the ball before it bounces on your side of the court – is, of course, prohibited when you’re standing in the non-volley zone.
+Volleying – hitting the ball before it bounces on your side of the court – is, of course, prohibited when you’re standing in the non-volley zone or on a non volley line.
 Violating the rule is a fault.

 But it’s more extensive than just that.
-You can’t step into the non-volley zone for any reason immediately following the volley.
+You can’t step into the no volley zone or onto the non volley zone line for any reason immediately following the volley.
 If your momentum carries you forward into the non-volley zone, that’s a fault.

 It doesn’t just have to be your feet.
 If you dive, fall, or roll so that any part of your body touches the non-volley zone, it’s a fault.

 What happens to the ball is irrelevant when determining a no-volley fault.
 For example:

 - Your opponent could hit it into their own next.